 Strong Wind and Bitter Cold Expected This Week

-Winter Returns to the Valley with a couple shots of snow and very cold temps

-TUESDAY-WEDNESDAY: Tuesday looks too be the first of many cooler days to come.
+TUESDAY-WEDNESDAY: Expect a winter storm to just skirt by the Red River Valley to the south and east today.
+A few flakes are possible closer to the main area of snow in Minnesota.
+We’ve kicked off a stretch of colder days to come.
 We start off with morning temperatures in the teens and 20s while warming up only a few degrees.
-It won’t get much warmer on Wednesday.
-We will actually be colder.
+In winds that will make it feel much colder than it already will be.
+Wednesday will be even colder.
 On Wednesday, we will be caught in between two low pressure systems.
-We won’t receive anything in the way of precipitation but we will receive pretty gusty winds that will make it feel much colder than it already will be.
 Temperatures starting out will be in the low teens and single digits.
 Highs won’t be much better as they will be in the teens and low 20s.

 THURSDAY-FRIDAY: On Thursday we will see impacts from the second of the two low pressure systems we get caught in between.
 Again, we won’t see much, if anything, in the way of precipitation, but we will receive more strong wind that will cause our wind chills to plummet.
 Our highs will be a little warmer on Thursday thanks to the southerly winds bringing in warm air from the south, however our lows will be much colder.
 We will start the day near 0° and warm up to around 30°.
 Snow returns to the picture on Friday as a cold front moves across the Valley.
 Our high is likely to be fairly close to our Thursday high in the teens and 20s but the low will be much warmer than the Thursday low.
 The low will be in the single digits and teens.
 The snow is expected to be an evening event that spans through the night into Saturday morning.